denise-cerna/denise-cerna.github.io/_pages/about.md

 Research Interests
 -----

 My work focuses on **dynamic games** and **queueing systems**, combining tools from operations research, game theory, and mechanism design.
-I am intereste in developping computational methods to analyze equilibrium behavior in strategic environments motivated by real-world applications such as:
+I am interested in developping computational methods to analyze equilibrium behavior in strategic environments motivated by real-world applications such as:

 - Rideshare dispatch and congestion management
 - Allocation mechanisms for organ transplant waitlists